bobbymaher/docker-mediaserver/README.md

 Get the UUID of the disk partition:

-    sudo blkid
+    sudo blkid /dev/sda1
 Find the disk partition from the list and note the UUID.
 For example, 5C24-1453.
 Open the fstab file using a command line editor such as nano:

     sudo vim /etc/fstab
 Add the following line in the fstab file:

-UUID=5C24-1453 /mnt/mydisk FSTYPE defaults,auto,users,rw,nofail 0 0
-Replace FSTYPE with the type of your file system, you can check using

-    sudo blkid /dev/sda1

 If the filesystem type is FAT or NTFS, add ,umask=000 immediately after nofail - this will allow all users full read/write access to every file on the storage device.

-e.g /etc/fstab will have something like this added
+e.g /etc/fstab will have something like this added for hfsplus

     UUID=a39f91b1-b568-3db6-81f7-972e279a8d46 /media/time_machine hfsplus force,auto,uid=1000,users,rw 0 0

+# Once this is all done
+- run docker-compose up in the ./docker-mediaserver directory
+- go to
+  - http://[IPADDRESS]:32400 to access plex (media server)
+  - http://[IPADDRESS]:8080 to access deluge (torrent)